Mdrs-Corp/the-mu-lang/doc/conditions.md

 # Conditions

-Do an action if the condition ( first argument ) is true :
+Does an action if the condition ( first argument ) is true :
 ```xml
 <si>
 	condition